tlhunter/consumer-centric-api-design/README.md

 # Consumer-Centric API Design

-This is a book I started writing in early 2014 (January 1st, according to the commit history).
+This book covers a wide range of information regarding the design of HTTP-based APIs.
+The intent is to build easy-to-use APIs which your consumers will love.
+Everything from URL design and consistent usage of HTTP methods to more esoteric topics such as authentication paradigms and permissions are covered.

-My goal is to eventually get it published (either self-published or through a publisher) and sell copies.
+My goal is to eventually get this published (either self-published or through a publisher) and sell copies.
-One might think making content freely available while also planning on selling it would be disasterous, but hey, if it works for Trent Reznor surely it can work for me.
+One might think making content freely available while also planning on selling it would be disasterous, but hey, if it works for Trent Reznor perhaps it can work for me.

-Currently the book weighs in at about 55 pages.
-I like to think of it as covering content in a concise manner, but I'm sure it really just needs more content ;).
-I'd like to hit at least 100 pages, though that's not to say content needs to be watered down to fill more space.
+The book is currently around 55 pages long.
+If there is any content you feel the book is missing, please submit a question in the form of an issue and I'll go ahead and write about it!

 ## Downloading PDFs